Prakash020710/My_Money/ReadMe.md

 * Some tests are only for code coverage however its still useful as it will test the solution is not throwing error and processing supplied input.

 # Code coverage
-* Main class, Command line class, dtos, config, constants etc are excluded from coverage.
+* Main class, Command line class, dtos, config, constants etc are excluded from coverage as standard practice.
-* Code coverage is 70+.
+* Code coverage is 99%.